ChilliCream/workshops/crypto/docs/docs/02-backend/04-Price Charts/01-Rest.md

 }
 ```

-Again, like the first service we also have a batch API to invoke it which allows us to fetch multiple price histories at once for a given span.
+Again, like the first service, we also have a batch API to invoke it, which allows us to fetch multiple historic price points at once for a given span.

 ```
 GET https://ccc-workshop-eu-functions.azurewebsites.net/api/asset/price/history?symbols=ADA,BTC&span=Day